Why Consulting? Best Answers for Your Interview

 Do You Understand What Consultants Actually Do?

-Interviewers want to know that you understand what consulting actually involves on a day-to-day basis.
+Interviewers want to know that you understand what consultants do on a day-to-day basis.
 Consulting is one of the most popular career paths among undergrads and MBAs.
 At top schools, roughly 20% to 30% of each graduating class applies to consulting firms.

-Many of these applicants apply because consulting is easy to apply to (usually just a resume, no cover letter) or because they are unsure what they want to do.
+Many of these applicants apply because consulting is easy to apply to (usually just a resume) or because they are unsure what they want to do.
 Interviewers need to quickly separate candidates who understand and want the job from those who applied on a whim.

-Your answer needs to show that you know what consultants do: work on teams to solve complex business problems for clients across different industries and functions, present recommendations to senior executives, and deliver measurable results.
+Your answer needs to show that you know the reality of the role: working on teams to solve hard business problems for clients across industries, presenting recommendations to senior executives, and delivering measurable results.
+If your mental picture of the job comes only from prestige rankings, study the day in the life of a management consultant before your interview.

 Can You Think and Communicate in a Structured Way?